 - Group airport transfers on arrival in Zanzibar and on departure from Zanzibar;

-- 3 domestic flights in light aircraft: Kilimanjaro to Ndutu, Ndutu to Zanzibar and Zanzibar to Kilimanjaro;
+- 3 domestic flights in light aircraft: Arusha to Ndutu, Ndutu to Zanzibar and Zanzibar to Arusha;

 - Private safari vehicles for the maximum of 6 people, and a ranger guide;